Thomas Murg: Rapid Wien

 In January 2016 Rapid Wien signed Murg.
 He immediately took on a leading role in the team and has played a major part in the team's rise to prominence in recent years.

 Overall, Murg made 163 appearances in a Rapid shirt, scoring 35 goals and contributing another 40 assists.

 PAOK

-On 5 October 2020, Murg signed a four-year contract with Superleague Greece club PAOK for an estimated fee of €2.2 million.
+On 5 October 2020, Murg signed a four-year contract with Greek Super League club PAOK for an estimated fee of €2.2 million.
 In his first year for the club, he played in 35 games with 4 goals and 3 assists.
-His contribution in the first semifinal of the cup, against AEK, which PAOK won 1–0.
+His contribution in the first semi-final of the cup, against AEK Athens, which PAOK won 1–0.
 The team of Thessaloniki qualified for the final, after beating AEK in the second semifinal with 2–1.
 With PAOK, Murg finally celebrated the Greek Cup for 2020-2021.
 In the final, PAOK faced OSFP and prevailed with a score of 2–1.